 CHOP’s Partner for Prevention (P4P) program addresses youth violence through an innovative peer bullying prevention program for vulnerable third-to-fifth grade youth in partnering Philadelphia schools.
 P4P utilizes a whole-school, multi-level approach to reduce student and school exposure to violence and aggression.

 Since 2005, our team has provided bullying prevention programming in 10 schools within Southwest Philadelphia with ongoing research evaluation and refinement of the pilot program.
-P4P represents the unique way that CHOP, as one of the leading pediatric hospitals in the country, is addressing the growing recognition that healthcare providers must work hand-in-hand with the schools and communities from which their patients are drawn to educate youth of the harmful effects of bullying and teach strategies for problem-solving and anger management.
+P4P represents the unique way that CHOP, as one of the leading pediatric hospitals in the country, is addressing the growing recognition that healthcare providers must work hand-in-hand with the schools and communities from which their patients are drawn to educate youth about bullying's harmful effects and to teach strategies for problem-solving and anger management.

 The Issue: Bullying